As I’m getting myself prepared for work (I return next week), I developed editable hall passes

 How can discipline begin at home?

-1. Provide positive reinforcement for good behaviors (e.g. tangible rewardsmile, praise etc.)
+1. Provide positive reinforcement for good behaviors (e.g. a tangible reward, smile, praise etc.)

 2. Provide negative reinforcement for bad behaviors (e.g. time-out, indicate to child your displeasure: “no” or “stop”).